Wednesday, December 13, 2017

 Here are the four main designs of milking parlors used by dairy farmers.

-Tandem parlor designs are not all that dissimilar to tandem bikes, in that the cows stand nose-to-tail inside individual stalls.
+Tandem parlor designs are not all that different from tandem bikes, in that the cows stand nose-to-tail inside individual stalls.
 This gives the milker a side-on vantage point of the udder.
 Cows can be released one at a time, too, so if one cow is moving a little slowly, all her friends don’t have to wait for her to finish.

 Herringbone parlors are the most common design used on dairy farms with smaller herds.
 The cattle stand at a 45-degree angle.
 This design offers the milker a different access point to the udder than the parallel or tandem designs, and also allows access for different types of equipment to be used.